waynegraham/registry.clir.org/_projects/2015-the-snyder-hadlock-archive-digitization-and-access-.md

 ---
 layout: project
-title: "The Snyder-Hadlock Archive Digitization and Access Project"
+title: The Snyder-Hadlock Archive Digitization and Access Project
 ---